pip-services/pip-services-docs/content/en/python/grpc/services/_index.md

 Used for creating GRPC endpoints.
 An endpoint is a URL, at which a given service can be accessed by a client.

 #### [GrpcService](grpc_service)
-Abstract service that receives remove calls via GRPC protocol.
+Abstract service that receives remote calls via GRPC protocol.

 </div>